17 Cozy Amazon Sweaters Under $20

 Us Weekly has affiliate partnerships.
 We receive compensation when you click on a link and make a purchase.
 Learn more!

-Winter is still alive and kicking, meaning there’s still some time to wear all your warm garments.
-Whether you prefer chunky knits or furry boots, now is the time to wear them before it gets too warm.
-Amazon is a great place to go if you need to refresh your winter closet essentials — especially sweaters — and don’t want to empty your wallet in the process.
+Winter is still alive and kicking, meaning there’s plenty of time to wear all your warm garments.
+Whether you prefer chunky knits or furry boots, now is the time to rock ’em before it officially gets too warm.
+If you need to refresh your winter closet essentials at the last minute, Amazon is ideal — especially if you’re in the market for sweaters and don’t want to drain your bank account in the process.

-From collared styles to sleek turtlenecks, Amazon has a cozy sweater for everyone’s sartorial aesthetic.
-Further, we rounded up 17 cozy Amazon sweaters under $20 that will amplify your style — read on to see our picks!
+From collared styles to sleek turtlenecks, Amazon has a cozy sweater to suit everyone’s aesthetic.
+With that in mind, we rounded up 17 cozy Amazon sweaters under $20 that will amplify your style — read on to see our picks!

 1. Cute & Casual: Get this sweater for a breezy and lightweight alternative that’s perfect for any season — was $23, now just $15!

-2. Off-The-Shoulder Realness: This off the shoulder sweater gives off an elegant and edgy feeling — was $53, now just $15!
+2. Off-the-Shoulder Realness: This off-the-shoulder sweater gives off an elegant and edgy vibe — was $53, now just $15!

 4. Button It Up: This button tunic pairs well with jeans, skirts or trousers — was $20, now just $12!